Trauma Therapy for the Lasting Impact of Emotionally Unsafe Relationships

 You will not be asked to prove what happened or defend your reactions.
 We focus on what’s happening now, not on proving what happened then.
 Sharing experiences happens only if and when it feels safe and useful to you.

-EMDR-Certified • IFS Level 2 trained • In-person in Scottsdale, AZ • Telehealth across AZ, CA, and MA
+EMDR-Certified • IFS Level 2 trained • In-person in Scottsdale, AZ • Telehealth across AZ, CA, MA and TX

 My name is Inbal Gurari

-I provide trauma-specialized therapy focused on clarity, containment, and meaningful change.
+I am a psychotherapist who specializes in treating the long-term effects of emotionally unsafe relationships, including chronic self-doubt, emotional neglect, relational confusion, and complex trauma.
 My work helps you understand how emotionally unsafe or controlling relationships shape ongoing patterns, while staying grounded in the present.
-Therapy is paced to respect your nervous system and avoids forced vulnerability.
+My approach integrates IFS, EMDR, attachment-focused, and nervous-system oriented trauma treatment.
 The focus is helping you trust yourself, stabilize internally, and build boundaries that hold in real life.

 When something feels off, but you can’t quite explain why